Klumhru/lpngd-boilerplate/README.md

 The project is set up as your project name and then run from gunicorn pointing to the default manage.py script with the command run_gunicorn.
 The gunicorn is set to run on a socket but you can change that in the Vagrantfile.

+Some puppet and vagrant knowledge is assumed.

 # Production

 The puppet.pp script is not standalone and requires facts set by the Vagrant file.

 To deploy your project you can hack the puppet.pp file to set local variables if you want.

+# Supported platforms

+The Vagrant file has been tested on Ubuntu primarily (12.04, 13.10) and windows (yes, really).